sebastiandg7/multi-docker-compose-networking/README.md

 ]
 ```

-That is what makes possible the communication.
+That is what makes the communication possible.
 </details>

 ## What about the web browser side of the SSR web app?